IMT-Atlantique-FIL-2020-2023/Pokefumi/docs/stats.md

 `GET /rounds/count-a-day-last-30-days`

-*Number of rounds a day for the last 30 days*
+*Number of rounds a day for the last 30 days.
+1 round per player play.
+It means that's the double of rounds played*

 > Example responses